jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 	- When prompted for username, type ubuntu
 3. For a GUI, download TightVNC for Windows or VNCViewer for Linux
 	- The address/name you want to connect to will be localhost:5902
-	- https://medium.com/@s.on/running-ubuntu-desktop-gui-aws-ec2-instance-on-windows-3d4d070da434 for more detailed instructions
+	- See https://medium.com/@s.on/running-ubuntu-desktop-gui-aws-ec2-instance-on-windows-3d4d070da434 for more detailed instructions
 4. Download Filezilla for file transfer between your computer and EC2 Instance
 	- To connect to your instance, open the site manager and add a new site as follows:
 		- Host: <your instance’s Public DNS>